 ClickUp allows for a Start Date!
-Other than that month view, a Start Date is the one feature I longed for in Todoist, and I never understood why it wasn’t there.
-In ClickUp, tasks scheduled with a start and due date remain current in your inbox, and then only become overdue after of course the due date.
+Adding a Start Date is the one features I longed for in Todoist, and I never understood why it wasn’t there.
+In ClickUp, tasks scheduled with a start and due date remain current in your inbox, and the task only becomes overdue after the due date is passed.

 Getting Started with ClickUp

 Because ClickUpIs is so feature-rich and different from most task manager applications, it probably will take you some time to understand how best to use it.
-I confess that I spent about four days importing tasks from Todoist account, and then setting up spaces, folders and lists, and learning how to use the custom columns, statuses, and filters.
+I confess that I spent about four days importing tasks from Todoist account, and then setting up spaces, folders, and lists, as well as learning how to use the custom columns, statuses, and filters.

 Drawbacks and Wants

 - The iOS mobile version of ClickUp is not as well developed at the web and desktop versions.
-For me, the font size is too small, there’s only a Day view in the calendar, and not month view.
+For me the font size is too small, there’s only a Day view in the calendar, and no month view.

 - The iOS Share Extension only shares to the Inbox as a reminder.
 You can’t share to specific spaces or lists.